 Headache and facial pain

-What you should know about headache and facial pain
+What you should know about headaches and facial pain

-Why choose Geisinger for your headache and facial pain care?
+Why choose Geisinger for the care of headaches and facial pain?

 - Latest treatments for migraines and other headaches: There has been great advancement in medications to treat migraines, and our headache specialists are at the forefront of prescribing these new drugs.
 Treatments include:

 - Aimovig™: This is the newest FDA-approved drug to treat chronic migraine.